Skip to main content

 • The model expects that liver transplants using a DCD liver have an approximately 60 percent higher risk of graft failure based on national data.

 If the SRTR models did not use risk adjustment, the MPSC would not be well-equipped to understand if a program’s outcomes differ from what would be expected based on patient and donor risk factors that are beyond the program’s control, such as the age of the recipient or whether a donor is a donor after cardiac death or donor after brain death.
 Instead, the MPSC would only have the raw, absolute number of events at a program.
-The MPSC would not be able to determine easily if those events were similar to events experienced by other programs, or were associated with more complex transplants.
+The MPSC would not be able to determine easily if those events were similar to events experienced by other programs or were associated with more complex transplants.

 The SRTR risk adjustment models are limited to the data currently collected by the OPTN.
 The MPSC acknowledges that current risk adjustment models cannot adjust for all risks; however, the MPSC does not believe that the lack of perfect risk adjustment supports the complete rejection of risk adjustment.
 If the MPSC and the transplant community acknowledge that transplant programs have different risk profiles – different patient acuity, different case mix, and different donor availability depending on where they are located and the donor supply - the way to reflect that difference is through risk adjustment.